schmitty2535/ms-documentation/blog/2024-10-17-Search-for-3D-Printed-Organization-System.md

 Before diving into why I chose MultiBoard, it's important to understand what each system offers:

-Gridfinity is a modular storage system that uses a grid-based approach.
-The system is designed around a consistent grid size, allowing you to print various bins, trays, and holders that snap into place on a baseplate.
+**Gridfinity** is a modular storage system that uses a grid-based approach initially created by [Zack Freedman] (https://zackfreedman.com/about/).
+The system is designed around a consistent grid size(42x42mm), allowing you to print various bins, trays, and holders that snap into place on a baseplate.
 It’s known for its simplicity, ease of use, and wide array of community-made designs.

-MultiGrid, on the other hand, takes a similar approach but offers more flexibility in its layout.
-Instead of adhering strictly to one grid size, MultiGrid allows users to create custom baseplates with different configurations.
-It maintains compatibility with some aspects of the Gridfinity system but is generally more open to different design styles and use cases.
+Multiboard, on the other hand, takes a similar approach but offers more flexibility in its layout.
+Instead of adhering strictly to a grid on a horizontal surfaces, Multiboard, like the name suggests, provides multiple parts of the same ecosystem to support horizontal and vertical surfaces.

-Why Go with a 3D Printed Organization System?
+## Why Go with a 3D Printed Organization System?
-Both Gridfinity and MultiGrid have become popular for a few key reasons:
+Both Gridfinity and Multiboard have become popular for a few key reasons:

-Customization: You can print exactly what you need.
+- Customization: You can print exactly what you need.
 Need a bin with slots for small screws?
 Done.
 Want a holder for pliers and tweezers?
 Easy.
-Modularity: The ability to rearrange and expand your storage as your needs change is invaluable.
+- Modularity: The ability to rearrange and expand your storage as your needs change is invaluable.
 These systems allow you to grow your setup without starting over.
-Affordability: Compared to commercial modular storage solutions, printing your own with a 3D printer can save a significant amount of money, especially if you already have a printer at home.
+- Affordability: Compared to commercial modular storage solutions, printing your own with a 3D printer can save a significant amount of money, especially if you already have a printer at home.

-Why I Chose MultiGrid Over Gridfinity
+## Why I Chose MultiGrid Over Gridfinity
 After researching both systems and printing a few test pieces, I found that MultiGrid better suited my specific needs.
 Here are the key reasons why I opted for MultiGrid: